What is happiness?

 Material happiness is fragile.

-If you base your happiness on wealth and fame, you will be unhappy when those things are gone.
+If you feel great happiness for wealth and fame, you will be unhappy when they are gone.

-The fear of losing wealth and fame will always be with you.
+The fear of losing wealth and fame will also accompany you in life.

 Material happiness is fragile.